Whale vocalization

 Humpback whales are well known for their songs.
 Click the arrow to play the video, which includes audio.

 Whales use a variety of sounds for communication and sensation.
 The mechanisms used to produce sound vary from one family of cetaceans to another.
 Marine mammals, including whales, dolphins, and porpoises, are much more dependent on sound than land mammals due to the limited effectiveness of other senses in water.
 Sight is less effective for marine mammals because of the way particulates in the ocean scatter light.
 Smell is also limited, as molecules diffuse more slowly in water than in air, which makes smelling less effective.
 However, the speed of sound is roughly three times greater in water than in the atmosphere at sea level.
-As sea mammals are so dependent on hearing to communicate and feed, environmentalists and cetologists are concerned that they are being harmed by the increased ambient noise in the world's oceans caused by ships, sonar and marine seismic surveys.
+As sea mammals are so dependent on hearing to communicate and feed, environmentalists and cetologists are concerned that they are being harmed by the increased ambient noise in the world's oceans caused by ships, sonar, marine seismic surveys and offshore wind farms.

-The word "song" is used to describe the pattern of regular and predictable sounds made by some species of whales, notably the humpback whale.
+The word "song" is used to describe the pattern of regular and predictable sounds made by some species of whales, especially the humpback whale.
 This is included with or in comparison with music, and male humpback whales have been described as "inveterate composers" of songs that are "'strikingly similar' to human musical traditions".
 This position has been complicated by more recent research, however.
 It has been suggested that humpback songs communicate male fitness to female whales, although this explanation has been challenged on various grounds.